tiry/import-export-samples/export-5.6/ReadMe.md

      NX-Export-Import/ws1/folder/file/__versions__/1.1/document.xml
      NX-Export-Import/ws1/folder/file/__versions__/1.0/document.xml

+This sample code also provides `AuditInfoExportExtension` that exports Audit entris related to the document in the `<auditInfo>` virtual schema.

+As a side note, migrating Audit info using this `ExportExtension` allows to migrate only the infornation related to the selected documents, but as a side effect, only Document related entries are exported/migrated :

+ - Login/Lougout events are not migrated
+ - any event that is not Document related is not migrated

 ### DocumentTransformer

 In order to handle the different use case, the code does provide several `DocumentTransformer` examples :